Lakshmi Narayana: Interpretations

 The dual representation of the deities Lakshmi Narayana has many historic roots, and is sometimes interpreted differently by different traditions.
 The goddess Lakshmi incarnates on earth with her beloved consort, following Narayana's wishes, and mode of incarnation.
 When Vishnu descended upon the world as Parashurama, the goddess incarnated herself as Dharani; when he was born as Rama, Lakshmi appeared as Sita; and when he was Krishna, she appeared as Radha and Rukmini.
-In Vishnu's next incarnation as Kalki that will spell the end of the present Kali Yuga, he will wed Padmavati, who will also be an incarnation of Lakshmi.
+In Vishnu's next incarnation as Kalki which will mark the end of the present Kali Yuga, he will wed Padmavati, who will also be an incarnation of Lakshmi.
 This dual manifestation of the supreme deities of Vaishnavism is explored in the Ramayana, Mahabharata, Vishnu Purana, Bhagavata Purana, Brahma Vaivarta Purana, Skanda Purana, and in other scriptures.
 The Purushottama Mahatmya of Skanda Purana (13th century CE) and of Vishnurahasya (16th century CE) referred to the female wooden image between Jagannath and Balabhadra, Subhadra, as Lakshmi.